Illumina, Inc.: History

 Until 2010, Illumina sold only instruments that were labeled "for research use only"; in early 2010, Illumina obtained FDA approval for its BeadXpress system to be used in clinical tests.
 This was part of the company's strategy at the time to open its own CLIA lab and begin offering clinical genetic testing itself.

 Illumina acquired Epicentre Biotechnologies, based in Madison, Wisconsin, on January 11, 2011.
 On January 25, 2012, Hoffmann-La Roche made an unsolicited bid to buy Illumina for $44.50 per share or about $5.7 billion.
 Roche tried other tactics, including raising its offer (to $51.00, for about $6.8 billion).
 Illumina rejected the offer, and Roche abandoned the offer in April.

-In 2014, the company announced a multimillion-dollar product, HiSeq X Ten, that it forecast would provide large-scale whole-genome sequencing for $1,000/genome.
-The company stated that 40 such machines would be able to sequence more genomes in one year than had been produced by all other sequencers to date.
+In 2014, the company announced a multimillion-dollar product, HiSeq X Ten.
 In January 2014, Illumina already held 70% of the market for genome-sequencing machines.
 Illumina machines accounted for more than 90% of all DNA data produced.
-In fact, the amount of data produced by Illumina machines is such that the company invested in the acquisition of the pre-commercial firm Enancio in 2020, which had developed a DNA data compression algorithm specifically targeting Illumina data capable of reducing storage footprint by 80% (e.g. 50 GB compressed to 10 GB).
+In 2020, the company invested in the acquisition of the pre-commercial firm Enancio, which had developed a DNA data compression algorithm specifically targeting Illumina data capable of reducing storage footprint by 80% (e.g. 50 GB compressed to 10 GB).

 On July 5, 2016, Jay Flatley, who had been CEO since 1999, assumed the role of executive chairman of the board of directors.
-Francis deSouza took on the role of president and chief executive officer, and continues to serve on the Illumina board of directors.
+Francis deSouza, who had been president of the company since 2013, took on the additional role of CEO.

 In late 2015, Illumina spun off the company Grail, focused on blood testing for cancer tumors in the bloodstream.
 In 2017 Grail had planned to raise $1 billion in its second round of financing, and received funding from Bill Gates and Jeff Bezos investing $100 million in series A funding, and with Illumina maintaining a 20% holding share in Grail.
 Grail is working with a blood test trial with over 120,000 women during scheduled mammogram visits in the states of Minnesota and Wisconsin, as well as a partnership with the Mayo Clinic.
 Grail uses Illumina sequencing technology for tests.
-Grail plans to roll out the tests by 2019, with a cost of $500 per individual.
+Grail planned to roll out the tests by 2019.
 In September 2020, Illumina announced a proposed cash and stock deal to acquire Grail for $8 billion.